Obektev/Obektev/readme.md

 **Education:**

-Second-year student at Belarusian National Technical University (BNTU), Faculty of Information Technology and Robotics, majoring in Software Engineering
+Third-year student at Belarusian National Technical University (BNTU), Faculty of Information Technology and Robotics, majoring in Software Engineering

 Completed 11 grades at Gymnasium No. 5, Vitebsk